ArtanisCV/StructuredForests/README.md

     * Modify the bottom two lines in "StructuredForests.py" to:
       `model.train(bsds500_train("BSR"))` and `bsds500_test("BSR", "edges")`.
 That is, use the "BSR" dataset as input, instead of the "toy" dataset.
-    * Also modify the model paramters, i.e., "n_pos" and "n_neg" in "StructuredForests.py" to 500,000.
+    * Also modify the model parameters, i.e., "n_pos" and "n_neg" in "StructuredForests.py" to 500,000.
       That is, use 1,000,000 features in total for training (the same as Piotr's ICCV paper).
     * Train and test the model via "python StructuredForests.py".
 On my machine, about 12 GB memory is required for training.